 BETRAYAL: Bella Terra #3

-Two powerful families, a priceless bottle of wine, and a precious pink diamond lost for three generations collide in this suspenseful contemporary romance series from New York Times bestselling author Christina Dodd… Enjoy the fabulous conclusion of the Bella Terra series: BETRAYAL!
+Two powerful families, a priceless bottle of wine, and a precious pink diamond lost for three generations collide in this suspenseful contemporary series from bestselling author Christina Dodd…

 At nineteen, Noah Di Luca was Bella Terra’s golden boy, handsome, confident, and untouched by the shadows that tormented his brothers…or so everyone believed.
 Driven by ambition, beautiful teenage Penelope Alonso fought her way out of the ghettos.
 During one hot summer, they came together in the sweetness of first love…until his past reared its ugly head and Noah walked away from her without a word.